 6. Musty or Moldy Smell

 When troubleshooting the smell, use your other senses as well.
 Listen for clunking or knocking.
 Look for excess water on the ground or other liquids which don’t belong.
-Many times, the smells are not dangerous, just indicative that your system needs service.
+Many times the smells, such as when your air vent smells musty, does not indicate an immediate danger.
+Smells often indicative that your system needs service.
 However, some smells, like rotten eggs or gas are more serious.
 If you are experiencing an electrical, burning odor, or gas smell, turn off the unit and call your HVAC technician right away.
-An HVAC repair technician can diagnose the problem and recommend solutions.
+An HVAC repair technician can answer, ” Why does my AC stink?” with an on sight evaluation and recommend solutions as well.

 Have your central HVAC system inspected annually by Miller’s Heating & Air to look for faulty wiring, loose or worn belts, and general wear on the unit.
 By having an annual service, you have peace of mind that you’ve done what you can to make sure your central HVAC unit is ready for the seasons ahead.